Written by Chris Oldland

 What Is Whole Fuel?

-If you are an active person following a vegan lifestyle or have allergies or intolerances to milk, eggs or soya, then getting adequate and complete protein sources into your diet can be hard work.
+If you are an active person following a vegan lifestyle or have intolerances to milk, eggs or soya, then getting adequate and complete protein sources into your diet can be hard work.
 Failing to consume enough protein can see you not recovering from workouts, not losing the body fat you are trying to shed or hinder in developing the muscles you want to.
 Ultimately you probably won’t be achieving your goals or performing to your optimal level without enough complete protein in your diet.
 Whole Fuel from Myprotein is a vegan protein and carbohydrate powder blend designed to give you the fuel you need pre or post workout, or as a high protein snack any time of day.

 Is Whole Fuel Suitable For Vegans?